Satchel Paige: Post-playing career

 Bowie Kuhn replaced William Eckert as the Commissioner of Baseball in 1969.
 In the wake of Ted Williams' 1966 Hall of Fame induction speech urging the induction of Negro leaguers, and on the recommendation of the Baseball Writers' Association of America, Kuhn empowered a ten-man committee to sift through hundreds of names and nominate the first group of four Negro league players to go to the Hall of Fame.
-Because Paige pitched in Greensboro in 1966, he would not have been eligible for enshrinement until 1971, as players have to be out of professional baseball for at least five years before they can be elected.
+Because Paige pitched in Peninsula in 1966, he would not have been eligible for enshrinement until 1971, as players have to be out of professional baseball for at least five years before they can be elected.
 All of the men on the committee agreed that Paige had to be the first Negro league player to get elected.
 On February 9, 1971, Kuhn announced that Paige would be the first member of the Negro wing of the Hall of Fame.
-Because many in the press saw the suggestion of a "Negro wing" as separate-but-equal and denounced Major League Baseball for the idea, by the time that Paige's induction came around on August 9, Kuhn convinced the owners and the private trust of the Hall of Fame that there should be no separate wing after all.
+Because many in the press saw the suggestion of a "Negro wing" as separate but equal and denounced Major League Baseball for the idea, by the time that Paige's induction came around on August 9, Kuhn convinced the owners and the private trust of the Hall of Fame that there should be no separate wing after all.
 It was decided that all who had been chosen and all who would be chosen would get their plaques in the "regular" section of the Hall of Fame.

 Paige took a job with the Tulsa Oilers minor league team in 1973 as their pitching coach.
 During the mid-to-late 1970s he finally slowed down his traveling, making only occasional personal appearances at mostly minor league stadiums and banquets.

 In 1980, Paige was named vice-president of the Triple-A Springfield Cardinals, although it was mostly an honorary position.